Nothing says Happy Fourth of July like this Red, White, and Blue Jello Shots recipe! It’s perfectly colorful, fun to make and equally refreshing!

 - 1/8 tsp kosher salt

-- Combine the simple syrup, salt, lime, and lemon juice in a cocktail shaker filled with ice.
-Shake well, then pour into a medium saucepan and sprinkle with three envelopes of gelatin.
+- In a cocktail shaker filled with ice, add the simple syrup, salt, lime, and lemon juice.
+Shake well.
+Then, pour the mixture into a medium saucepan and sprinkle in 3 envelopes of gelatin.

-- Allow the gelatin to soak for two minutes, then heat over very low heat, stirring constantly, until the gelatin is fully dissolved (about 5 minutes).
+- Allow the gelatin to soak for 2 minutes.
+Then, heat over very low heat, stirring constantly, until the gelatin is fully dissolved (for about 5 minutes).

 - Remove from heat and add the gin, stirring well to blend.
-Divide into two bowls, then color each with red and blue dye (I use the natural food dyes available online and at specialty stores like Whole Foods).
+Divide the mixutre into 2 bowls, then color each with red and blue dye.
+(I use the natural food dyes available online and at specialty stores like Whole Foods).

-- Pour into two very lightly greased loaf pans and chill until fully set, several hours or overnight.
+- Pour the mixture into 2 very lightly greased loaf pans.
+Chill until fully set, for at least 2-4 hours or ideally overnight.

 - Slice the red and blue jello loaves into small squares, then carefully mix them in a lightly greased 9 x 13 inch baking pan OR lightly greased silicone ice cube trays (my preference!) by spooning some of each color into each square.

-- In a separate bowl, sprinkle remaining 2 envelopes gelatin into 1/2 cup cold water.
-Allow the gelatin to soak for two minutes, then add 1 1/2 cup boiling water and stir until dissolved.
+- In a separate bowl, sprinkle the remaining 2 envelopes of gelatin into 1/2 cup cold water.
+Allow the gelatin to soak for 2 minutes, then add 1 1/2 cup boiling water and stir until dissolved.

 - Add the can of condensed milk.
 Stir and allow to cool to room temperature but NOT set.